archmisha/mediarss/src/main/resources/readme.txt

 instead by imdb id - search by name

 icons

- After creating an account, should redirect automatically to login page

  after adding a movie and its already available make it be sorted to top?